 - Add the sweet potatoes to a large pot, cover them with cold water, and bring to a boil.
 Boil for 10-15 minutes or until fork-tender, then drain and return to the pot or a large bowl.

 - Add the milk, brown sugar, vegan butter, vanilla extract, cinnamon, and salt.
-Mash the mixture using a potato masher or a fork until well combined.
+Mash until smooth and well combined.

-- Spread the sweet potato mixture evenly in the prepared dish, smoothing it out with a spatula.
+- Spread the sweet potato mixture evenly into the prepared baking dish and smooth the top with a spatula.

-- Combine all the topping ingredients in a bowl, stirring until well mixed.
-Then evenly distribute the topping over the sweet potato filling.
+- In a medium bowl, combine all the topping ingredients and mix until well combined.
+Evenly sprinkle the topping over the sweet potato layer.

-- Bake for 25-35 minutes or until the topping turns golden brown.
+- Bake for 25-35 minutes or until the topping is golden brown.
+Let cool for a few minutes before serving.

 Notes